 Select the door you want to enable tailgating on.

-Under the Nearby Cameras section toggle on Tailgating for the Interior camera (this feature is currently not supported on exterior cameras).
+Under the Pairing Cameras section toggle on Track Tailgating for the Interior camera (this feature is currently not supported on exterior cameras).

 After the setup menu pops up, verify the camera is mounted according to the recommended settings on the first page.
 Then select Next.